 1. Pour Corn into Ziploc Bag

-To make rainbow corn, start by pouring ½ cup of corn into 6 zip-top sandwich bags (one for each colour).
+To make rainbow corn, start by pouring ½ cup of corn into 6 zip-top sandwich bags (one for each color).

-Pour 1 tablespoon of vinegar into a small bowl and add 20-25 drops of food colouring.
-Feel free to mix several colours of food colouring to create the exact shade you want.
+Pour 1 tablespoon of vinegar into a small bowl and add 20-25 drops of food coloring.
+Feel free to mix several colors of food coloring to create the exact shade you want.

-Note: The exact quantity of food colouring you’ll need will depend on the brand of food colouring you use.
+Note: The exact quantity of food coloring you’ll need will depend on the brand of food coloring you use.
 Feel free to experiment with adding a little less to start with—you can always add more if needed.

-Pour the coloured vinegar into the bag of corn kernels.
+Pour the colored vinegar into the bag of corn kernels.
 The vinegar will roll off the corn kernels and sink to the bottom of the bag, which is perfectly normal.

-Seal the Ziploc bag and move the corn kernels around with your fingers in order to spread out the food colouring.
+Seal the Ziploc bag and move the corn kernels around with your fingers in order to spread out the food coloring.
 This task can definitely be done by your kids!

-Note: If you see that the colour is too light, you can add more drops of food colouring straight into the bag.
-But it is normal for the colours to be less vibrant during this step, so you probably won’t need to add a huge amount.
+Note: If you see that the color is too light, you can add more drops of food coloring straight into the bag.
+But it is normal for the colors to be less vibrant during this step, so you probably won’t need to add a huge amount.

 5. Let Dye Set